19balazs86/AzureDevOps/README.md

 ###### PlayingWithMountebank/pipeline.yml

 - [PlayingWithMountebank](https://github.com/19balazs86/PlayingWithMountebank) repository contains a pipeline with the following steps.
 Install the mountebank NPM package globally, run it in the background.
 Run unit test to initiate HTTP call over the imposter, defined in the test.

+###### Azure Container App / pipeline.yml

+- [Azure Container App](https://github.com/19balazs86/AzureContainerApp) repository contains a pipeline to build and push docker image to ARC and update the Container App with the latest image.